oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 ## Client Attestation as an OAuth Client Authentication

-A Client Attestation may be used as an OAuth 2 Client Authentication mechanism as described in Section 2.3 of {{RFC6749}} towards an Authorization Server.
+A Client Attestation may be used as an OAuth 2 Client Authentication mechanism as described in {{Section 2.3 of RFC6749}} towards an Authorization Server.
 If the token request contains a `client_id` parameter as per {{RFC6749}} the Authorization Server MUST verify that the value of this parameter is the same as the client_id value in the `sub` claim of the Client Attestation.

 The following example demonstrates usage of the client attestation mechanism in an access token request (with extra line breaks for display purposes only):